 Not often high on the lists of the most intrepid travellers, and to their detriment.
 The city itself can resemble an endless row of shopping malls interspersed by mosques and some crumbling buildings, but behind the rather ugly exterior lies one of Asias best food cities.
 Teeming with the amalgamation of Chinese, Malay and Indian food all being “National Cuisines”, the roots of each one slowly disappears into a large new tree of tastes and experiences.
 Each culture has its strict representatives, and each one has the renegades who blend and mix their palette to appease the inquisitive palate.

 Whether you do the usual route and stay in Chinatown or Bukit Bintang, there are a few areas outside of the centre that have great food options.
-Bangsar is one of them, so it's worth a daytrip or two in a taxi to see a different side of KL.
+Bangsar is one of them, Brickfields and Damansara too, so it's worth a daytrip in a taxi to see a different side of KL.

 Places to eat

 No visit to KL can be complete without a trip here.
 Entering into the weird and wonderful world of this excellent restaurant, with “Baba” sitting behind the cash register with his infectious smile.
 The thing to get here is the Nyonya Laksa, but beware it’s only available certain days of the week.

 The religious flock to houses of worship, I worship at restaurants.
 Worth the nearly 45 minute journey out of KL, this tin-roof shack in the middle-of-nowhere, churns out euphoric smoked duck curries to throngs of devotees.
 Come early to avoid the crushing disappointment of "sold out".
 This curry is spicy, flavoursome, smokey and down right delectable.

 Try be there before 1pm.